Smart-Wheelchair-RRC/CrowdSurfer/src/CrowdSurfer/README.md

 ## INFERENCE_COMPLETE

-Runs the entire pipeline in open loop and saves the visualization in the output directory.
+Runs the entire pipeline and saves the visualization in the output directory.
 To run this configuration, please make the following changes:

-1. Provide the full path for the best checkpoints of both models (VQVAE and PixelCNN).
+1. Provide the full path for the best checkpoints of all three models (VQVAE, PixelCNN and Scoring-Network).

     - You might have to add "pytorch_model.bin" at the end depending upon the version of HF Accelerator you are using.